This article originally appeared on VICE Canada.

 Four high-ranking members of an alleged cult accused of branding and enslaving dozens of female followers were arrested Tuesday, including Seagram’s heiress Clare Bronfman and NXIVM president Nancy Salzman.

-Bronfman, Salzman, NXIVM’s bookkeeper Kathy Russell and Salzman’s daughter Lauren were all arrested and charged with racketeering conspiracy.
-The new indictment comes months after the self-help organization’s leader Keith Raniere and Smallville actress Allison Mack were arrested on sex trafficking and forced labour charges.
+Bronfman, Salzman, NXIVM’s bookkeeper Kathy Russell, and Salzman’s daughter Lauren were all arrested and charged with racketeering.
+The new indictment comes months after the self-help organization’s leader Keith Raniere and Smallville actress Allison Mack were arrested on sex trafficking and forced labor charges.

 Bronfman's bail was set at a jaw-dropping $100 million in Brooklyn court Tuesday.
 She was released after her lawyers entered a not guilty plea.
 Kathy Russell, Lauren Salzman and Nancy Salzman also pleaded not guilty to the charges.

 NXIVM began 20 years ago selling expensive “executive success” coaching to the super rich.
-Over years it grew into a many-limbed “philosophical movement” that recruited new members via multi-level marketing.
-People who joined NXIVM were required to call the leader “Vanguard” and wore coloured sashes that denoted their rank.
+Over the years, it grew into a many-limbed “philosophical movement” that recruited new members via multi-level marketing.
+People who joined NXIVM were required to call the leader “Vanguard” and wore colored sashes that denoted their rank.

 The new indictment alleges all the defendants, including Raniere and Mack, ran illegal pyramid schemes and recruited young women to have sex with Raniere.
-Among the allegations are “committing, attempting and conspiring to commit crimes, including but not limited to identity theft, harboring of aliens for financial gain, extortion, forced labour, sex trafficking, money laundering, wire fraud and obstruction of justice.”
+Among the allegations are “committing, attempting, and conspiring to commit crimes, including but not limited to identity theft, harboring of aliens for financial gain, extortion, forced labor, sex trafficking, money laundering, wire fraud, and obstruction of justice.”

 Sometime in the mid-2000s the group’s self-help and goal-setting programs caught the attention of Vancouver’s acting community, including Allison Mack, who was working on the Smallville set.
 Mack soon became obsessed with Raniere’s teachings, and would go on to become “second-in-command” of a secretive multi-level marketing scheme that allegedly branded women with a combination of Mack and Raniere’s initials, and required members to hand over naked photos and damaging information as “collateral” to prove their commitment to secrecy.